iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/02-pre-coding-tips.md

 <ul>
 <li><strong>Firefox</strong> and other less known browsers which use an open-source engine called <i>Gecko</i>.</li>
-<li><strong>Safari/Chrome</strong> which both use an open-source rendering engine called <i>Webkit</i>, but different javascript implementations.
-Chrome uses <i>Google V8</i> and Safari uses it's own closed-source javascript engine.
+<li><strong>Safari/Chrome</strong> which both use an open-source rendering engine called <i>Webkit</i>, but different JavaScript implementations.
+Chrome uses <i>Google V8</i> and Safari uses it's own closed-source JavaScript engine.
 Because they both use Webkit, there's a lot in common between them.</li>
 <li><strong>Opera</strong> uses it's closed source engine called <i>Presto</i>.</li>
 <li><strong>Internet Explorer</strong> uses the closed-source engine called <i>Trident</i>.
 The engine is old and terrifying in IE6, IE7, but upgraded in IE8 and upgraded to much better standards compliance in IE9.</li>
 </ul>